How to self-edit your novel and get your manuscript on the road to publlication.

 Still, both my editor and I felt the book just felt a bit long.
 There was nothing redundant or superfluous in it, just the whole book needed to be a little shorter.
 It was a ship dragging a sea-anchor.
 Nothing needed to be rebuilt.
 We just had to reduce the drag.

-This post is about how to edit a novel, but based on an actual example of an author (me) going through that process, using my manuscript by way of example.
+This post is about how to edit a first draft novel, but based on an actual example of an author (me) going through that process, using my manuscript by way of example.

 The book was 136,500 words when I delivered it, but I have just finished a process of cutting and re-editing that has taken it down to 131,000 words.
 Since my changes included about 750 words of additional text, that means I’ve trimmed a total of somewhat more than 6,000 words, or about 5% of the novel.